What qualifications do I need to become a welder?

 Why Should You Opt for Welding Tech Schools?

-The vocational schools emphasize the following areas:-
+The vocational schools emphasise the following areas:-

 • Welding techniques